 Santa Cruz is for fun times, friends, romance, relaxing and of course, the beach.
 However, I went by myself, and with such a long drive, I had to put something on that was a bit more upbeat.
 So I chose Borns’, Dopamine.

-This is an interesting album because he himself is an interesting person.
+This is an interesting album because of he, himself, is an interesting person.
 I met him at a concert not too long planned by the radio station I work for, Live 105.
 He was mysterious, yet familiar–which is what I would describe this album as.
 When you first start to listen, it sounds so familiar, but some of the notes he hits when he sings is what makes him different.
 He has a huge range in his tone.
 He goes from falcetto to a low note in just 5 seconds.

 I first heard about Borns from Live 105 when they started to play Lightning in a Bottle on a regular basis.
-I slowly started to get hooked to his chill sounding vibe.
+I slowly started to get hooked on his chill sounding vibe.
 Some of my favorites on the album are 10,000 Emerald Pools, Past Lives, American Money, and The Emotion, not in any particular order.